leonardoalt/chc_benchmarks_solidity/larger/deposit_contract/README.md

 including the main property that the incremental Merkle tree is equivalent to the standard one, but it remains an important benchmark for automated tools.

-The smt2 file in this directory represents the Horn query that checks the functional property that the `assert(false)` at the end of function `deposit` is not reachable.
+File `deposit_contract.smt2` in this directory represents the Horn query that checks the functional property that the `assert(false)` at the end of function `deposit` is not reachable.